maqamylee0/SheCloudSchoolDevOps/README.md

 ## About
 This is a final project for the She cloud Africa Cloud School Program 2023.

-It is a fullstack project that pull data from a database and displays on the website.
+It is a fullstack project that queries data from a Azure SQL Sample database and displays on the website.
 The project contains two text files and should translate to the main.tf and node_mssql.yaml file.
 Due to the size limit of github, i decided to upload them as text files.